amaulap2/Datastory/_includes/parts/best_finding_1.md

 </figure>
 </div>

 As expected and as can be seen on <a href="#Figure5">Figure 5</a>, we see that the engagement metrics go up every year for normal users, at the exception of the last year which is simply due to the fact that we do not have the full data for this year.
 This upward trend is expected since the number of users on Youtube has been increasing every year.
+All trend seem similar between bots and normal users, beside the number of comments

 <!-- <div style="text-align: center;" id="Figure6">
 <figure>